 16. “How do you deal with pressure and stress?”

 The short answer you want to give is: “Well.”
-If you’re being asked this question, most likely this is true anyway.
-After all, this question tends to come with high-pressure, stressful jobs or companies and they want to know whether you’ll be able to handle it.
-Hopefully you have applied to the company and job with your eyes open about those realities and believe you can thrive in an environment that demands the best of you.
+While you probably don't want to literally say that, the idea is to convey competence to deal with difficulty and hopefully pressure is not a problem for you.
+Frankly, this question tends to come with high-pressure, stressful jobs or companies and they want to know whether you’ll be able to handle tough situations.
+Hopefully you have self-selected into this kind of job and applied to the company and role with your eyes open about those realities and believe you can thrive in an environment that demands a lot of you.

 17. “Tell me about a challenge you faced and how you dealt with it.”